andybp85/andybp85.github.io/README.md

 and serves the site at [http://localhost:5500/](http://localhost:5500/)

 ## How It Works
-First it compiles the Sass in `src/sass` and jams it all in `/main.css`.
+First it compiles the Sass files and jams everything `/styles.css`.
 These go in alpha order, so I just prefixed a number to the ones that matter.

 Then it grabs any non-README markdown file it sees in the top-level dirs and uses `src/template.html` to build an